smallhadroncollider/taskell/roadmap.md

     * [ ] Regular input (Shift + Enter for new line?)
     * [x] Markdown parsing
     * [ ] Text line breaks go a bit funny with multi-line descriptions
-- Check times work no matter what timezone
 - Always show list title
     > Floating list titles - so you can always see what list you're in
 - Make token UX better